HichamAgueny/llm-workshop/container/READEME.md

 ```
 **Note** Replace your-hugging-face-token with a valid Hugging Face access token.

+**Note:** You do not need to download the pretrained weights.
+          They are already available at:  `/cluster/work/projects/nn9970k/$USER/llm-workshop/data/Llama-3.2-1B-Instruct`

 ### 2. Copy Configuration Files

 Copy the built-in configuration files, respectively, for single GPU, multiple GPUs and inference, into your working directory: